-Figure 5c and d compare the performance of different SCDA methods when only observing the atmosphere.
+Figure 5 (c)-(d) compares the performance of different SCDA methods when only observing the atmosphere.
 For the atmosphere, ETKF, SC 4D-Var, and CERA present similar analysis accuracies higher than SC 3D-Var.
-For the ocean, the SC ETKF stabilizes its analysis error after 10 years, while all variational data assimilation methods fail to stabilize the analysis error within the experiment period (~ 27.4 years).
+For the ocean, the SC ETKF stabilizes its analysis error after 10 years, while all variational data assimilation methods fail to stabilize the analysis error within the experiment period (~27.4 years).
 Interestingly, the CERA shows larger analysis errors among all variational methods than the SC 3D-Var and 4D-Var, which utilize a coupled state background error in their formulations.
-This indicates that outer-loop coupling is insufficient to replace the role of a coupled-state background error covariance for variational CDA.
+This indicates that the outer loop coupling is insufficient to replace the role of a coupled-state background error covariance for variational CDA.

 Though the CDA experiments with the coupled QG model indicate that the SC EnKF produces more accurate coupled analyses than the WC EnKF when the ensemble size is sufficient, it is unclear whether this conclusion still holds for the real-observation experiments where the ensemble size is far less than the model dimension.
-In addition, the QG model mainly describes the midlatitude dynamics, while tropic dynamics is contributed significantly by convection, a mechanism not included in the QG model.
-Past studies (Kalnay et al., 1986; Peña et al., 2003; Ruiz-Barradas et al., 2017; Bach et al., 2019) have shown that the main driving force for the coupled atmosphere-ocean system differs in these two regions, with the ocean driving the atmosphere over tropics and the atmosphere driving the ocean in midlatitudes.
-It is necessary to examine whether the conclusions drawn from the QG model can be applied to the tropics.
+Besides, the QG model mainly describes the midlatitude dynamics, while tropic dynamics is contributed significantly by convection, a mechanism not included in the QG model.
+Past studies [Kalnay et al., 1986; Peña et al. 2013; Ruiz-Barradas et al., 2017; Bach et al., 2019] have shown that the main driving force for the coupled atmosphere-ocean system differs in these two regions, with the ocean driving the atmosphere over tropics, and the atmosphere driving the ocean in mid-latitudes.
+It is necessary to examine whether the conclusions drawn from the QG model can be applied to the Tropics.

-5 SC EnKF with an intermediate-complexity CGCM
+5. SC EnKF with an intermediate complexity CGCM

-In this section, we compared the performance of the SC and WC EnKF by conducting identical-twin experiments with an intermediate-complexity CGCM, SPEEDY-NEMO (Sluka et al., 2016).
-The CGCM SPEEDY-NEMO (Kucharski et al., 2016) couples the atmospheric model Simplified Param-
+In this section, we compared the performance of the SC and WC EnKF by conducting identical-twin experiments with an intermediate complexity CGCM, SPEEDY-NEMO [Sluka et al., 2016].
+The CGCM SPEEDY-NEMO [Kucharski et al., 2016] couples the atmospheric model Simplified Parameterizations, primitive-Equation Dynamics (SPEEDY) version 41 [Molteni, 2003; Kucharski et al., 2006], with the ocean model Nucleus for European Modeling of the Ocean (NEMO) version 3.
+The atmospheric model SPEEDY version 41 is a hydrostatic spectral model that solves primitive equations at a resolution of T30/L8.
+The ocean model NEMO adopts 30 vertical levels with z-coordinates and 2° tripolar grids that increase the resolution to 0.25° at the equator.